-Engagement with the Commission can be on a technical or a political level.
-The technical issues are raised with the relevant Directorate General whereas political issues are raised with the Commissioners and their Cabinets.
-At official level there is presently general acceptance that Scottish Government Officials may attend Working Parties in areas of devolved responsibility.
+At official level there is presently general acceptance that Scottish Government Officials may attend Working Parties in areas of devolved responsibility - this should continue in relation to the Joint Committee and the Specialised Committees and those circumstances where the UK is invited to participate in EU committees under Article 122.
 In some subject areas this will more common than others.
 In the past such involvement has been commonplace in areas such as fisheries, agriculture, regional development, judicial co-operation (as noted in the Culture, Tourism, Europe and External Relations Committee report Determining Scotland's future relationship with the European Union SP Paper 99.14th Report, 2017 (Session 5)).
 The Scottish Government has always, to some degree, been involved alongside UK Government ministers in negotiations with their counterparts in other Member States in meetings of the Council of Ministers.
-Scottish Ministers have participated in negotiations following the prior agreement of a UK negotiating line and priorities.
+Scottish Ministers have participated in negotiations following the prior agreement of a UK negotiating line and set of priorities.